Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name | CBC News

 Name change, consultation a 'pretense,' says chief

-Chief Jocko said she supports Pilon, and is encouraging councillors to "listen carefully to what Megan has to say."
+Jocko said she supports Pilon and is encouraging councillors to "listen carefully to what Megan has to say."

 She went on to describe the deep love and respect the Algonquin community and Petawawa have for Ross.